Nanofoundry

 Maskless Aligner (Raith PicoMaster 100)

-Similar to e-beam lithography but uses a focused laser beam to create electronic and optical circuits on a surface.
+Uses a focused laser beam to create electronic and optical circuits on a surface.

 Plasma Cleaner (PVA Ion Wave 10)